-Shantell Pambuan, 25, was born premature at 32 weeks gestation at Community Hospital Long Beach.
+Shantell Pambuan, 25, was born premature at 32 weeks gestation at Community Medical Center Long Beach.
 Weighing only 4 pounds, 5 ounces, Shantell’s lungs were severely underdeveloped.
-Needing time for her lungs to grow, Shantell spent nearly a month in Community Hospital Long Beach’s NICU.
+Needing time for her lungs to grow, Shantell spent nearly a month in Community Medical Center Long Beach’s NICU.

 The complications with her lungs at birth appeared to have no effect on her development until nine months later when Shantell’s parents noticed she was still having problems crawling.
 Concerned about her movement milestones, Shantell’s parents took her to a pediatric neurologist who listened to their concerns and following a series of tests, diagnosed her with cerebral palsy spastic diplegia.

 Cerebral palsy is a group of disorders that affect a person’s ability to move and maintain balance and posture.
 It’s caused by abnormal brain development or damage to the developing brain that affects a person’s ability to control his or her muscles.
 Premature infants born with underdeveloped lungs are often at high risk for developing the disease.

 Spastic diplegia, the type of cerebral palsy Shantell suffers from, causes muscle stiffness mainly in the legs, with some stiffness in the arms.
 People with spastic cerebral palsy have increased muscle tone.
 This means their muscles are stiff and, as a result, their movements can be awkward.